funcool/promesa/doc/channels.md

 #### Multiple Operations

-If you want perform multiple operations on the same or mutliple channels.
+If you want to perform multiple operations on the same or multiple channels.
 In the same line as `clojure.core.async/alts!!`, this library exposes the `promesa.exec.csp/alts!` macro that has the same
 API: